 Offering a convenient base for some of the region's most exciting activities and attractions, Craster is one of many popular places to stay in Northumberland.
 Famous for its scenic harbour and, subsequently, the much-loved Craster kippers, this peaceful seaside village is an ideal spot for Northumberland coastal walks and a fantastic place to sample the local delicacies.

 Dunstanburgh Castle sits atop the rocky Northumberland coastline and makes an ideal spot for watching the waves crash against the shore and witnessing the incredible, overpowering scale of the structure itself.
-Formerly one of the finest and largest fortifications in Northern England, these dramatic ruins are managed by English Heritage - and you can find opening times for 2015/16 right here.
+Formerly one of the finest and largest fortifications in Northern England, these dramatic ruins are managed by English Heritage.

 Craster Kippers are brought to seafood lovers across the UK by L. Robson & Sons - a family-run business famous for perfecting the art of traditional kipper and salmon smoking.
 With their own specialist shop and restaurant, L. Robson & Sons brings locals and tourists alike an authentic taste of Northumberland with the added bonus of friendly local service.

 In Craster, accommodation coupled with superb scenic views isn't hard to find.
-Craster cottages come with stunning panoramic views of the village's beautiful harbour and all the comforts of home.
+Our coastal cottages in Craster come with stunning panoramic views of the village's beautiful harbour and all the comforts of home.